AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

     end Simple_Recs;

-Here, compilation fails because the :ada:`Ref` is nonlimited in its full view.
+Here, compilation fails because the type :ada:`Rec` is nonlimited in its full view.

 .. _Adv_Ada_Limited_And_Nonlimited_Full_View: